Advice and information for those caring for a disabled family/whānau member

 Support will vary depending on need and the person may be actively involved in things like hiring their own staff, etc.

-Income Related Rent (IRR) is a rent that is subsidised by the government (and administered by MSD) to make accommodation more affordable for those on low incomes, refer to the IRR guide on the Care Matters resources page.
+Income Related Rent (IRR) is a rent that is subsidised by the government (and administered by MSD) to make accommodation more affordable for those on low incomes, refer also to the IRR guide on the Care Matters website.

-Support provided by staff attached to Residential Accommodation.
+Support provided by staff attached to residential accommodation providers

 Up to 24 hour staff support.
-Tenancy agreements may be with the property arm of the same organisation that provides the support – although other rental agreements may be possible.
+Tenancy agreements may be with the property arm of the same organisation that provides the support.
+Check out the tenancy agreement – who it’s with, who to contact for household maintenance and what the process is for moving out or finding a new resident/flatmate?

 Check out the various house modification grants available: